JiriBilek/WiFiSpi/README.md

 Connects to the specified host and port.
 Returns a value from enum *wl_tcp_state* (for open connection returns ESTABLISHED).

 - **int connectSSL(IPAddress ip, uint16_t port)**
 Connects using SSL to the specified IP address and port.
 Returns a value from enum *wl_tcp_state* (for open connection returns ESTABLISHED).
-No authentification checks are performed, recommended to use *verifySSL* function to check the server certificate.
+If there is a previously loaded certificate fingerprint, the server certificate is checked against the fingerprint, otherwise the connection is insecure (prone to MITM attacks).

 - **int connectSSL(const char \*host, uint16_t port)**
 Connects using SSL to the specified host and port.
 Returns a value from enum *wl_tcp_state* (for open connection returns ESTABLISHED).
-No authentification checks are performed, recommended to use *verifySSL* function to check the server certificate.
+If there is a previously loaded certificate fingerprint, the server certificate is checked against the fingerprint, otherwise the connection is insecure (prone to MITM attacks).

 - **uint8_t connected()**
 Returns connection state as a logic value: 1 = connected, 0 = error.
 Note that the connection could be closed by a server when ESP8266 reads all data in its internal buffer although the master haven't read it yet.